ppernot/MS-Ana/README.md

     and areas smaller than `area_min`.
 The `fwhm_xxx` parameters depend on `ms_type` and they are defined in the `getPeakSpecs()` function.

+-   `userTag`: (string) a tag that will be added to the names of the results files.
+Default uses fit-dim.

 -   `save_figures`: (logical) save the plots on disk